kunalpanchal/algos-frontend/README.md

 # Algos-Frontend

-The frontend app is made with Angular 4.2 using @angular/cli 1.4.9
+The frontend app is made with Angular 4.2 using @angular/cli 1.4.9.
+The only dependency used in the product is   "@angular/material": "^2.0.0-beta.12" for the material design components in the app.

 ## Algo1 - Frequently occuring words in a file